RAM Talk: A Dialogue between Two Artists

 From the artworks and viewpoints of both Zhang and Li, a sense of solemnness can be identified.
 For example, against the backdrop of commercialization of art, Zhang insists that the most critical quality of young artists is “staying true to yourself,” meaning that artists shall go beyond mere passions and follow their own rational thoughts and judgments, instead of pursuing money, fame or popular trends.
 The two artists also share similarity in their productive thinking in the paradoxes between individuals and groups, and freedom and power, which is reflected in their artworks.
 Although there is a saying in academies of fine arts that “creation is not teachable,” we would like to know how Zhang educated Li, his student and friend, just like “a tree shaking another tree, and a cloud promoting another cloud.”
 In this talk, two speakers will also discuss how the overall environment, education and knowledge structure that once shaped and limited the generation of Zhang have changed in the “era of emerging artists” represented by Li, and how artists may work in solidarity and stay true to themselves.

-Zhang Peili graduated from Zhejiang Academy of Fine Arts (the predecessor of the China Academy of Art) and currently works as Associate Professor and Director of the New Media Art Department at the China Academy of Art.
+Zhang Peili graduated from Zhejiang Academy of Fine Arts (the predecessor of the China Academy of Art) and currently works as Professor of the New Media Art Department at the China Academy of Art.
 The first video artist in China, Zhang has contributed great pioneering efforts to video art.

 Li Ming, born in 1986 in Yuanjiang, Hunan Province, graduated from the New Media Art Department of China Academy of Art in 2008, and currently lives and works in Hangzhou.